Bob Morgan (priest): Career

 In 1961 Morgan became curate on the large Cardiff housing estate of Ely.
 He became vicar of the Ely parish (which had been formed by the Mirfield Community of the Resurrection) in 1967.
 He raised £10,000 to repair the Church of the Resurrection and established himself as a central figure in the area.
 The Church of the Resurrection became a community centre and refuge for the locals.
 It held a weekly disco in the church hall.

 In 1974, after being encouraged by a church warden to enter into politics, Morgan was elected to Cardiff City Council and South Glamorgan County Council for the Ely ward.
 In 1977 he became leader of Labour group on South Glamorgan Council and subsequently leader of the council when Labour regained control in 1982.
 He led the regeneration of Cardiff's impoverished ex-industrial areas.
-He was replaced by Jack Brooks as leader in 1989, became chairman of the council in 1992, before retiring from politics the following year.
+He was replaced by Jack Brooks as leader in 1989, and became chairman of the council in 1992, before retiring from politics the following year.

 Morgan was awarded the Order of the British Empire (OBE) in the 1994 New Years Honours, for "services to the community in South Glamorgan".
 He became an honorary canon of Llandaff Cathedral in the same year.